aws-samples/cdk-eks-blueprints-patterns/docs/patterns/security/guardduty.md

 The pattern consists of two components:

 - `GuardDutySetupStack` - enables GuardDuty Detector for the account.
-The stack also creates an SNS topic, SNS Subscription, and CloudWatch Event Rule.
+The stack also creates an SNS topic, SNS Subscription, and Amazon EventBridge Rule.
 - A blueprint that deploys a sample GitOps workload that triggers a GuardDuty finding.

 The list of optional features is adjustable via the `features` parameter in the [GuardDutySetupStack](../../../lib/security/guardduty-construct/guardduty-setup.ts) stack.